borkshop/kni/INKKNI.md

 Kni is missing many things available to Ink.

 - Kni does not have enumerations or other typed variable declarations.
-  In only supports 32 bit integers.
+  In only supports 32 bit integers and very limited support for strings.

 - Labels are not variables.
 You can’t write a label to a variable and divert to it by that variable name.